awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 The network ACL associated with the subnets for your instances must allow inbound traffic on the health check port and outbound traffic on the ephemeral ports \(1024\-65535\)\.
 The network ACL associated with the subnets for your load balancer nodes must allow inbound traffic on the ephemeral ports and outbound traffic on the health check and ephemeral ports\.

 **The instance is not supported in a peered VPC**
-The only targets that you can register in a peered VPC are C5, `i3.metal`, and M5 instances\.
+The only targets that you can register in a peered VPC are Nitro instances in the same region as the load balancer\.

 ## Requests are not routed to targets<a name="requests-not-routed"></a>